munyofrey/SplitBuys/README.md

 # Splitbys

-[Splitbys live][heroku]
+[Live site][heroku]

 [heroku]:http://splitbys.herokuapp.com

 Splitbys is a full-stack inspired by Splitwise.
 It relies on Ruby on Rails for the backend, PostgreSQL for the database, and React.js with a Redux framework for the frontend.
 Splitbys is a single-page application, all content is rendered on one static page.
-Sensitive client information is kept out of the frontend by only allowing view access if `SessionStore#currentUser` is not null.

 ##Features and Implementation